uservipin/github_code_push_cheat_sheet/README.md

-command for push code on github
+command to  push code on github